Donate and recycle fabric and sewing supplies – Our Social Fabric

 If you live outside of the metro Vancouver area we do accept donations by mail if the cost is assumed by the donor.

-We have a step-by-step guide on how to donate on our blog.
+We have a separate step-by-step guide on how to donate.

 What happens next?